Healthy Homes Assessment Thorndon

 Home Assessments Thorndon for Rental Properties

-The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for property owners and landlords.
-For expert advice get in touch today and book your rental property home evaluation.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist assistance, get in touch today and book your rental properties house evaluation.

 home assessments for rental properties